dxknight/chronos/README.md

 ## absolute time

-Start with an =, followed by 24hr clock.
+Start with an =, followed by a 24+hr clock time.
 For example, **=17:00** is an expiry time of five o'clock in the afternoon.
+Times are for the current day.
+If you want to refer to times tomorrow (i.e. past midnight), add 24 hours: e.g. **=25:30** specifies 1:30 tomorrow morning.

 ## relative time